emrbaykal/HPE-AI-Solution/mlde-k8-cluster.md

 3. ***Installing Kubeadm (Controller Node)***

+   Apply the following steps on the Kubernetes controller node.

    ***a.
 Enable Kubernetes Repositories:***

+   * Add Kubernetes Repos to the repository to Apt sources:

    ```bash
    sudo apt-get update
    # apt-transport-https may be a dummy package; if so, you can skip that package